Enrique R. Arzac

-Enrique R. Arzac (born 1941) is a financial economist and Professor Emeritus of finance and economics at Columbia University specialized in corporate finance.
+Enrique R. Arzac is a financial economist and Professor Emeritus of finance and economics at Columbia University specialized in asset pricing and corporate finance.
+Previously he was tenured Professor of Finance and Economics and served as the Senior Vice-Dean and Chairman of the Finance Division of the Columbia University Graduate School of Business.
+Before joining Columbia Arzac taught at the University of Buenos Aires, and was Chief Economist of the Latin American Economic Research Foundation.

 Education

 Enrique R. Arzac obtained a CPN degree from the University of Buenos Aires, and MBA, MA in economics and Ph.D. in financial economics from Columbia University.
 His research spans several areas of economics including asset pricing, commodity markets and corporate finance.

 Career

 Arzac's contributions include the development of loss aversion asset pricing when investors follow a generalization of Roy's safety-first criterion.
-Asset pricing under loss aversion provides the theoretical foundation for Value at risk portfolio management and the framework for empirical research of the extreme returns observed in emerging markets and after black swan events (see, Black swan theory).
+Asset pricing under loss aversion provides the theoretical foundation for Value at risk portfolio management and the framework for empirical research of the extreme returns observed in emerging markets and after black swan events (see, Black swan theory and Heavy-tailed distribution).

+Since 1982 he has served as director of investment companies, including Adams Diversified Equity Fund, Adams Natural Resources Fund, Abrdn Asset Management and chairman of its emerging market funds, Abrdn EFF securities, Abrdn Asia Pacific Income Investment Co., Credit Suisse Asset Management and chairman of its high yield income funds, Mirae Asset Securities (USA) Inc., Epoch Holding Corporation and NEXT Investors LLC.

-In a testimony given in 1985 to the United States Court of Appeals for the Federal Circuit, Arzac stated, testified without rebuttal that the appropriate method for calculating delay damages to make [the plaintiff] whole would be by using compound interest and showed the inequity of using simple interest.
+Arzac served as a financial consultant to the State of New Jersey, the United Nations Conference on Trade Development and several U.S. and foreign firms.
+In a testimony given in 1985 to the United States Court of Appeals for the Federal Circuit, Arzac testified without rebuttal that the appropriate method for calculating delay damages to make [the plaintiff] whole would be by using compound interest and showed the inequity of using simple interest.
 His testimony persuaded the Court that "compound interest may more nearly fit with the policy to accomplish complete justice as between the plaintiff and the United States" under the just compensation clause of the Fifth Amendment.
 This landmark case effectively changed the centuries-old interpretation of the just compensation clause of the Fifth Amendment of the United States Constitution and has been the basis of compensation judgements ever since.